 Other houses have been recently bought by private owners and have been restored with every comfort inside, but still keeping the old looks on the outside.

 When visiting Agios Nikolaos, nobody should miss a visit to the nearby island of Spinalonga.
-It’s located about 15 km from the city center and you can access by boat either from the port of Elounda, the coast of Plaka or Agios Nikolaos.
+It’s located about 15 km from the city center and you can access it by boat either from the port of Elounda, the coast of Plaka, or Agios Nikolaos.

-To learn about the history of the Leper Colony and about getting there, entrance fees, and opening hours, but also to plan a visit, check my complete guide to Spinalonga.
+Learn about the history of the Leper Colony, entrance fees, opening hours, and how to plan a visit.
+Check my complete guide to Spinalonga.